tbadura/jokes/README.md

 # jokes

 This is web application that displays a random joke from The Internet Chuck Norris Database (http://www.icndb.com/).
-This is a Java web application that uses the Spring Framework.
+This web application was written in Java and uses the Spring Framework.

 This project was created using IntelliJ IDEA (IDE).
 Load project by opening pom.xml file.
 To build the project without the IDE, go to the directory where